rybarczykj/bright-channel/README.md

 ## Quick start

-1. Download this project.
+#### 1. Download this project

 Click the green button at the top of the page and "download zip".

   <img width="333" alt="Screenshot 2026-05-27 at 11 02 23 PM" src="https://github.com/user-attachments/assets/fc1983f0-bbcf-4cd8-9016-cb54304cf0e0" />

-2. Open the project in a terminal.
+#### 2. Open the project in a terminal

 In Finder, right-click the (unzipped) folder and select “new terminal at folder”.

 <img width="333"  alt="Screenshot 2026-05-27 at 10 53 39 PM" src="https://github.com/user-attachments/assets/9ea0378e-5030-4566-a02d-4959ed618803" />

-3. Install required dependency.
+#### 3. Install required dependency

 [uv](https://docs.astral.sh/uv/) needs to be installed to run this.
-You can paste this command into the terminal to do this
+It's very common and can be trusted.
+To install, paste this command into the terminal:

 ```
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-4. Run the app.
 After `uv` is downloaded, you'll need to close and re-open the terminal to actually use it.

+#### 4. Run the app

-Once you're back, this command will run the app:
+Once you've re-opened the terminal, this command will run the app:

 ```
 uv run python app.py